mobilecoinofficial/mobot/RUN.md

     ```

     Note: If you are having issues with psycopg2, you may want to make sure that Python 3.9.5 is installed and postgresql is installed.
+    If you've got old versions of the mobilecoin CLI and you're having trouble getting pip to install the desired hash, use
+    the pip args `--no-cache-dir` and `--force-reinstall`.

 1. Prepare the environment for Django.
 (Make sure you have obtained a [Google Maps Client Key](https://developers.google.com/maps/documentation/maps-static/get-api-key))